shreeeyash/GenerativeModels/Variational Autoencoder/README.md

 ### The reparameterization trick

-One of the most important aspects of VAE was *The reparameterization trick*.</br>
+One of the most important aspects of VAE was *The reparameterization trick*.Had we been sampling directly from the distribution predicted by q(z|x), than we would not be able to perform backpropagation down to the **x**(left image).
+So here authors came with idea of reparameterization trick.
+We 1st sample some random variable **epsilon** from another normal distribution.</br>
 <img src="http://bjlkeng.github.io/images/autoencoder_reparam_trick.png"></br>
-Had we been sampling directly from the distribution predicted by q(z|x), than we would not be able to perform backpropagation down to the **x**(left image).
-So here authors came with idea of reparameterization trick.
-We 1st sample some random variable **epsilon** from another normal distribution.
-These random epsilon's are multiplied with variance followed by addition with mean, so here we get a new random variable sampled from predicted distribution(q(z|x)) with sampling procedure keeping out of network.
+ These random epsilon's are multiplied with variance followed by addition with mean, so here we get a new random variable sampled from predicted distribution(q(z|x)) with sampling procedure kept out of network.
 So hence we may overcome the problem of backpropagation through sampling method.